Musical Massage: Background

 By 1975, Ware was signed to Motown as a solo artist.
 He started working on demos for his next album as well as to win a record deal for T-Boy Ross.
 One of the demo recordings, "I Want You", was heard by Berry Gordy, who decided the song would be a good fit for Marvin Gaye.
 Gaye heard the other demos Ware had worked on and decided to record much of it for what would be his next album, I Want You.
 Buoyed by the number-one title track, that album peaked at number-one on the Soul charts and reached the top ten of the Billboard 200 and sold over a million copies.

 Having given away the material for his album, Ware had no choice but to compose an entirely new set of songs.
-The result would be Ware's second album, Musical Massage.
-Produced primarily by Ware with Hal Davis producing three tracks (Instant Love, Body Heat & Share Your Love).
-Musical Massage picks up right where Gaye's "I Want You" leaves off utilizing some of the same musicians.
+The result would be Ware's second album, Musical Massage, produced primarily by Ware, with Hal Davis producing three tracks ("Instant Love", "Body Heat", and "Share Your Love").
+Musical Massage picks up right where Gaye's I Want You leaves off, utilizing some of the same musicians.